Write IML tests

-It's possible to write tests for your custom IML functions.
-You can use the it function and asserts.
+You can write tests for your custom IML functions.
+Use the `it` function and `asserts`.

 function formatUsername(user) {